jowharshamshiri/Janus/PROTOCOL.md

 ### Contributing

-This specification is maintained as part of the UnixSockAPI project.
+This specification is maintained as part of the Janus project.
 Changes must maintain backward compatibility and cross-language consistency.